Do you absolutely hate the idea of a budget?

 - Savings Goals

-You may want to split up the categories a bit more, like separating out your groceries from your dining out, but it’s important to keep things simple as you start.
+You may want to split up the categories a bit more, like separating out your groceries from your dining out, but it’s important to keep things

 Wait to add more granular categories until you’ve adapted to the system and become more comfortable with using it.